 How should you use Field Flow?

-Field Flow is great for seeing how users move from field to field in your form.
+Field Flow is great for seeing how visitors move from field to field in your form.
 You can run through it and see if they are moving naturally to the next field or if they are being distracted by something else.

-Perhaps the greatest value, however, can be gained by looking at the users who tried to submit your form but were unable to.
+Perhaps the greatest value, however, can be gained by looking at the visitors who tried to submit your form but were unable to.
 They ended up going back to other fields (probably prompted by error messages), tried to correct them, but ultimately ended up abandoning you.
 If you can understand where the friction was, you can make the necessary changes and have a positive impact on your conversion rates.

 To get this insight you should set the filter to abandoned sessions only.
 Then, select your “Submit” button on the field selector (or the “Next” button for multi-step forms).
 The visualisation and table will then show you where people who did not successfully complete went next.
 Look at the fields with the highest interaction count.
-These are very likely to be the fields that your users are struggling with and that are driving them to drop out.
+These are very likely to be the fields that your visitors are struggling with and that are driving them to drop out.

 For instance, in the below example, the highlighted fields - User Name, Mobile Phone and Password - are the ones the form owner should pay the most attention to.